Clothing Emergency Assistance - Survival Tips for Clothing Emergencies - Use a Sewing Kit

 - Overall plastic snap case that holds all the sewing/mending supplies

-There is no need to try to save money by buying spools of thread or other items in the kit as replacements.
+There is no need to try to save money by buying additional spools of thread or other items in the kit as replacements.
 It is just as cost efficient to buy another complete sewing kit as a spare -- especially since some sewing kits are so inexpensive.